intro2r/intro2r/unit4/testing-associations.md

 ## 3. Linear Regression

-If we think that one variable is driving variation in the other, we should use regression rather than correlation.
+If we think that one variable is driving variation in the other (i.e., we have predictor and response variables), then we should use regression rather than correlation.

 ### Function